Really-Simple-Plugins/really-simple-ssl/readme.txt

 Yes, default the plugin redirects permanently with [R=301].

 == Changelog ==
+= 2.2.12 =
+To prevent lockouts, it is no longer possible to activate plugin when wp-config.php is not writable.
+In case of loadbalancers, activating ssl without adding the necessary fix in the wp-config would cause a redirect loop which would lock you out of the admin.

 = 2.2.11 =
 Brand new content fixer, which fixes all links on in the source of your website.